Skip to content

 This approach may not suit all employers, as untaken annual leave is recorded as a liability on balance sheets.

-“You and your employee must first try to agree when they will take their annual leave,” says Callister-Baker.
-“However, if you can’t agree, then you can require your employee to take annual leave by providing them with no less than 14 days’ notice of the requirement to do so.
+“You and your employee must first attempt to agree when they will take their annual leave,” says Kimpton.
+“However, if you can’t reach an agreement, then you can require your employee to take annual leave by providing them with no less than 14 days’ notice of the requirement to do so.”

-“You can also require your employees to take all or some of their annual leave during a customary close down period.”
+“You can also require your employees to take some or all of their annual leave during a customary close down period.
+Again, you must provide employees with no less than 14 days’ notice of this requirement.”

 Can employees take longer than 4 weeks of leave?